Shadowfist Deck Lists

 Decks are grouped by type (multiplayer, dueling, etc.) and then presented in chronological order, oldest to newest.
 Click a link to jump to the appropriate section of this page.

-Other decks that don't fit into those categories (no rares, decks for variant formats like Array of Stunts, etc.) 6+
+Other decks that don't fit into those categories (no rares, decks for variant formats like Array of Stunts, Ritual of the Unnameable, etc.) 8+

 Multiplayer Decks